A variety of services and resources are available to our OSU community at the Portland Center. Utilize the links below

 Candles: Due to fire hazard, only flameless candles are permitted for use in the building.

 Tape, Nails and Screws: Use of tape, nails or screws on the walls, tables or other furniture is prohibited.
 If you would like to hang something on a wall, please see operations team for approved hardware.

 Pets: Due to Meier & Frank building policy, pets are prohibited within the university space.

-Security is contracted through a firm on behalf of the building.
 A security guard is on duty for all open building hours to ensure the safety of all faculty, staff and students in the building.
 They are located at the desk inside the Morrison Street entrance on the first floor or are on regular patrols throughout the facility.
-Should you have a security issue that needs to be addressed, call 503-983-8215
+Should you have a security issue that needs to be addressed, call 503-983-8215.

 In the case of an emergency evacuation, the assembly area for all building occupants is across Morrison and 6th Streets, in the Pioneer Courthouse Square.
-Assembling at that location will ensure that everyone is out of the way of emergency equipment and allow for an accounting of all building occupants.
+Assembling at that location will ensure that everyone is out of the way of emergency equipment and allow for and accounting of all building occupants.
 There are building-specific evacuation maps posted at entry and exit doors.

 There are one or more OSU employees who are responsible for ensuring that all OSU faculty, staff and students are out of the building in the case of an emergency.
 Instructors will be responsible for ensuring their students make a safe exit.

 First aid kits are located on every OSU accessible floor in the following locations (some floors have more than one):

 First aid for minor scrapes, cuts and abrasions should be self-administered.
-Any injury requiring more than a band-aid should be reported to your supervisor, instructor or the Operations Manager.
+Any injury requiring more than a band-aid should be reported to your supervisor, instructor or the Operations Director.